tddebart/BossSlothsMods/README.md

   - Added -50% damage
   - Reduced health to -50% (from -35%)
 - Grow
-  - only one card per game
+  - Only one card per game
 - Emp
+  - Only one card per game
+- Scavenger
-  - only one card per game
+  - Only one card per game
+- Buckshot
+  - Removed from game

 ## How to install
 ---